ismailmohammad/CPS706_Networks_Project/README.md

 Installation Instructions

-The applicationn has been built using ReactJS and Flask.
+The application has been built using ReactJS and Flask.
 Scripts have been included for both first time setup and to run the application.

 To install the application: